The Town of Old Lyme seeks to protect and preserve land in concert with these words from the Town’s Plan of Conservation and Development 2011:

 The 195 acre Ames Family Preserve, which includes the Noyes parcel, has two entrances.
-The main entrance is located across the street from Pfeiffer’s garage on Whippoorwill Road and about one hundred yards north of the bridge over I-95.
-Parking for several cars is available just north of the parking area for Pfeiffer’s garage.
-Be careful crossing the street as sight lines are poor.
-Several hundred yards in there is a stream crossing that is flooded in the spring because of beaver activity.
-Boots are needed.
-The second entrance is at the end of Evergreen Trail (off of Boggy Hole Road).
+The Whippoorwill Road entrance, located across the street from Pfeiffer’s garage, about one hundred yards north of the bridge over I-95, is flooded due to beaver activity.
+Visitors should use the Evergreen Trail entrance (off of Boggy Hole Road).

 The entrance to the 204-acre Champlain Farm South property is located at the end of Meetinghouse Lane where there is parking for several cars at the cul-de-sac.
 A large sign showing the trails is at the entrance.
 There are several trails including a loop trail with connections to Library Lane and Whippoorwill Road.
 Hikers have the choice of following the old roadway or walking the loop trail that does have a few steep spots that may be slippery when wet.
 The ridge trail parallels the old wood road.